420Ayan420/analog-task-manager/README.md

 2. Install libraries using:
     1.  pip install pythonnet
     2.  pip install pyserial
+4. Upload `sketch v0.0.ino` to your arduino using Arduino IDE
-3. Run python script as administrator through terminal to ensure that CPU readings are read properly. (not required for anything other than CPU temperatures)
+5. Run python script as administrator through terminal to ensure that CPU readings are read properly. (not required for anything other than CPU temperatures)